fredrikekre/Literate.jl/docs/src/fileformat.md

 Lines *starting* or *ending* with one of these tokens are filtered out in the [preprocessing step](@ref Pre-processing).

+!!! compat "Literate 2.3"
+    Filter tokens at the end of the line requires at least Literate version 2.3.

 !!! tip
     The tokens can also be negated, for example a line starting with `#!nb` would be included in markdown and script output, but filtered out for notebook output.